-The contract is for four years and $73 million, and Grandal will receive over $18 million a year over the life of the deal.
+The deal is for four years and $73 million, and Grandal will receive over $18 million a year over the life of the contract.

 Following four seasons with the Los Angeles Dodgers, Grandal hit a career-best 28 home runs and batted .246 in 2019 for the Milwaukee Brewers, with whom he’d signed for $18.25 million in mid-January.
 Because Grandal had received a qualifying offer from the Dodgers, the Brewers could not offer the same, so Grandal’s free agency was unburdened by the cost of a draft pick.

 Grandal, 31, is considered an exceptional pitch framer and, in spite of passed-ball spikes in some seasons, a solid defensive catcher.
 He also started 16 games at first base for the Brewers.

 The free-agent market for catchers was thin, furthering Grandal’s value.
 Travis d’Arnaud, who played six-plus seasons for the New York Mets before landing in May in Tampa Bay (where he hit 16 home runs in 327 at-bats), and Robinson Chirinos, the 35-year-old who hit two World Series home runs for the Houston Astros, were the other significant catching options.